oke-aditya/image_similarity/README.md

 - Builds a simple Convolutional Auto-encoder based Image similarity engine.
 - This solves the problem of finding similar images using unsupervised learning.
 There are no labels for images.

+Tasks that it can do.

+- [x] Similar images using Auto-encoders.
+- [x] Similar image search from image features.
+- [x] Clustering similar images.

 ## Repostory Structure.
 ```
 === data                        Read data from here.
 It is in gitignore so it won't appear here.